In two weeks, we have crossed four states on our American road trip, seeing an array of landscapes straight out of the movies

 The next day was long but rewarding as we continued west via Death Valley to Las Vegas.
 There are some great roads to drive along including the relentlessly long and straight and then undulating and winding Highway 190 through Death Valley.

-We wish we’d had another week (or two) as we could have spent longer in almost every destination (maybe not the seedy casino) but we can’t complain with everything we managed to see.
+We wish we’d had another week (or two) as we could have spent longer in almost every destination (maybe not the seedy casino) but we can’t complain considering everything we managed to see.

 What we saw